rubyforgood/abalone/README.md

 To start the application in development mode:

 * `docker-compose up --detach db` to start the database
-* `docker-compose up --rm schema_migrate` to bring the database schema up-to-date
+* `docker-compose run --rm schema_migrate` to bring the database schema up-to-date
 * `docker-compose up --detach web delayed_job` to start the web and background job processes

 Or, run only this: